Application Requirements & Deadlines

 A completed CAS Report includes the following materials: Official LSAT scores, official transcripts from all colleges/universities you have attended, and your letters of recommendation.
 To register with LSAC's Credential Assembly Service (CAS), please see the LSAC website for more information.
 Information on these requirements is listed below.

 Law School Admission Test (LSAT)

 The LSAT is administered by the Law School Admission Council.
 You can register for the exam at the LSAC website.
-Tests are given in June, September or October (depending on year), December, and February.
-We recommended that you take the LSAT no later than December; however, UNM will accept a February test score.
+Tests are administered in July, September, November, January, March and June.
+We recommend you take the LSAT earlier in the admissions cycle; however, UNM will accept a June test score.
 LSAT test scores are valid for five years.

 Official College/University Transcripts

 You must have a separate transcript sent to LSAC directly from each undergraduate and graduate institution you attended prior to applying to law school.
 Only official, sealed transcripts issued directly from your prior institution(s) to LSAC will be accepted.

 Letter(s) of Recommendation